wirasatrian/aws-bootcamp-cruddur-2023/journal/week1.md

 ```sh
   python3 -m flask run --host=0.0.0.0 --port=4567
 ```
-After running, click the PORT tab, click the address link whic port is 4567 and append this endpoint : /api/activities/home
+After running, click the PORT tab, click the address link which port is 4567 and append this endpoint : /api/activities/home

 When succesfull, there will be json output on browser screen